How To Deal With Disappointment And Let Things Go

 When you need more help than just a friendly conversation, seeking the advice of a counselor or therapist is never a bad idea.
 Most towns have mental health and wellness clinics.
 Your primary care physician can also provide you with a list of counselors that they recommend.
 If you are interested in counseling, but not sure about the commitment to appointments or the financial obligation, online counseling may be an option for you.

 Online counseling through sources, such as BetterHelp, gives individuals the option to receive support and encouragement from licensed, experienced counselors.
 Our dedicated staff is committed to helping you address life's issues with confidence, from wherever you have an internet connection and at a time that is convenient for you.
-Our mission is to make counseling more accessible and affordable.
+Our mission is to make counseling more affordable.

 Many people have achieved success in overcoming disappointment and building resiliency through online therapy, and often in a shorter turnaround time than it might take in face-to-face therapy.
 In a systematic literature review of randomized control trials involving participants experiencing symptoms of grief, depression, and post-traumatic stress – as well as internet-based interventions – researchers found that online treatment is an effective approach for supporting bereaved adults.
-For young people who experience depression connected to a disappointing event other than the death of a loved one, online therapy shows additional efficacy in reducing depressive symptoms and emotional dysregulation.
-While BetterHelp is for adults, its sister site TeenCounseling may be a valuable resource for adolescents experiencing their first major encounters with disappointment.

 Takeaway